 - Pay all fees on time

-You can add more point to your profile by:
+You can add more points to your profile by:

 - Having multiple degrees or certificates